Vrchlabí: 14th–16th centuries

+17th–20th centuries

+In 1624, Albrecht von Wallenstein bought the estate from Vilém Miřkovský of Stropčice Jr. During the Thirty Years' War, the smelters in Vrchlabí became an important supplier of weapons.
+After Wallenstein's death in 1634, Emperor Ferdinand II donated the estate to Rudolf of Morzin.
+The Counts of Morzin owned Vrchlabí until 1881.

 Vrchlabí was known for manufacturing of organs in the 17th and 18th centuries, which was introduced into the town by the Tauchmann family.
 Textile production dominated the town's economy from the late 18th century until the 1930s and determined the industrial and craft development of Vrchlabí.

 In 1867, winter sports started to develop in the region.
 The main promoter of skiing was Guido Rotter, a local factory owner.

-The town was part of the Kingdom of Bohemia, which itself fell to the Habsburg monarchy in the 16th century, and from 1867 to 1918 was included in the Austrian part of Austria-Hungary (after the Austro-Hungarian Compromise of 1867).
-Administratively it was part of the head of the Hohenelbe District, one of the 94 Bezirkshauptmannschaften in Bohemia.
+The town was part of the Kingdom of Bohemia, which itself fell to the Habsburg monarchy in the 16th century, and from 1867 to 1918 was included in Austria-Hungary.
+Administratively it was head of the Hohenelbe District, one of the 94 Bezirkshauptmannschaften in Bohemia.

 In 1918, Vrchlabí became part Czechoslovakia, when the Czechs regained independence.
 From 1938 to 1945 it was occupied by Germany, and was then administered as part of the Reichsgau Sudetenland.
 During the occupation, the Germans established and operated a Gestapo prison in the town, and a subcamp of the Gross-Rosen concentration camp for female prisoners in the Hořejší Vrchlabí town part.
 Nazi Germany also brought many Italian, French, English and Russian prisoners of war to work as forced laborers in the town.
 The town's Germans who had not fled in World War II were expelled according to the Potsdam Agreement and Beneš decrees.
 The town was restored to Czechoslovakia.